turbot/steampipe-plugin-azure/docs/index.md

 connection "azure" {
   plugin = "azure"

+  # The Azure cloud environment to use, defaults to AZUREPUBLICCLOUD
-  # "Defaults to "AZUREPUBLICCLOUD".
-Valid environments are "AZUREPUBLICCLOUD", "AZURECHINACLOUD", "AZUREGERMANCLOUD" and "AZUREUSGOVERNMENTCLOUD"
+  # Valid environments are AZUREPUBLICCLOUD, AZURECHINACLOUD, AZUREGERMANCLOUD, AZUREUSGOVERNMENTCLOUD
+  # If using Azure CLI for authentication, make sure to also set the default environment: https://docs.microsoft.com/en-us/cli/azure/manage-clouds-azure-cli
   # environment = "AZUREPUBLICCLOUD"
-  # If using azure cli for authentication also make sure to set the default environment
-  # az cloud set --name AzureUSGovernment
-  # you can check for available azure clouds by running "az cloud list | jq -r '.[] | .name'"

   # You can connect to Azure using one of options below: